Tucker Maxon School: Educational Approach

 Tucker Maxon is one of approximately 40 schools that teach children who are deaf to speak.
 Tucker Maxon began co-enrolling students who were not deaf or hard of hearing in the mid-1980s, when it leased space to a neighborhood preschool.
 Tucker Maxon formally adopted co-enrollment in 2002, when it extended enrollment to include students with typical hearing, and became one of the first schools in the country to co-enroll students with hearing loss and those with typical hearing.
 At Tucker Maxon students with hearing loss do not use sign language, even though sign language acquisition has been proven to be critical for the cognitive and psychosocial functioning of deaf children; instead, they use assistive technologies such as cochlear implants with FM transmitters and hearing aids, under the guidance of trained professionals, and they listen, talk, play, and learn alongside their hearing peers.

-Tucker Maxon offers classrooms with an average student to teacher ratio of 8:1 to allow for individual attention that ensures each child is developing appropriate language and academic skills.
-Students become comfortable using technology with interactive digital whiteboards and Chromebook laptop computers.

 In 2013, Tucker Maxon was evaluated by OPTION Schools Inc. and exceeded the organization’s standards for Listening and Spoken Language schools.

-Programs and Services

-Tucker Maxon is the only Listening and Spoken Language school in Oregon.
-Tucker Maxon offers: